slicervm/docs.slicervm.com/docs/getting-started/install.md

 * OpenStack / VMware (with nested virtualisation)
 * Azure, DigitalOcean, GCP VMs (with nested virtualisation)

-A Linux system with KVM is required, so if you see `/dev/kvm`, Slicer will work.
+A Linux system with KVM is required (bare-metal or nested virtualisation), so if you see `/dev/kvm`, Slicer will work there.

 Ubuntu LTS is formally supported, whilst Arch Linux and RHEL-like Operating Systems should work - we won't be able to debug your system.